Site map Main Index Chapter supplements Copyright

 There are, then, many conditions affecting life expectancy over which we have considerable control.
 Interestingly, these factors not only increase life expectancy, they also greatly affect the quality of life, including life in the later years.
 Modifying conditions to improve the quality of life is perhaps an even more important goal than modifying them simply to extend the length of life.
 Furthermore, just as with planning for our financial future and retirement, the sooner we get started and the more regular our contributions, the greater the chances for happy and successful aging.

 Status of an Individual Thus far, we have dealt with mean longevity, the average life expectancy for a group of people.
 Attempting to estimate the life expectancy of one individual would require considering all factors affecting the group.
 However, more information about the current biological status of the individual would also be very helpful.
 This is where a medical checkup or a determination of the person’s biological age becomes quite useful.
-An even better estimate of life expectancy can be formed if the individual is evaluated regularly to detect changes in the ability to maintain homeostasis.
+An even better estimate of life expectancy can be formed if the individual is evaluated regularly to detect changes in the ability to maintain homeostasis (i.e., continuing good health).
 This can identify problems early in their development.
 Then steps can be taken to ward off or to compensate for the oncoming difficulty.
 An increase in life expectancy and in the quality of life in the years remaining could result.

 Just how long can a person expect to live?
 There are certain limits within which the answer lies.
 Although rough estimates can be made, finding the answer with accuracy is difficult.
 The answer depends on the unique combination of several factors that are present in a person’s life.
 Also, as the types and intensities of these factors change, the answer also changes.
 Perhaps we should be satisfied with the rough estimates and devote more time and energy to improving the quality of life we have left as we age.